vmware-tanzu/velero/site/README-JEKYLL.md

 * zlib1g-dev
 * nginx (or apache2)

+If you are running a build on Fedora/CentOS you will need the following packages:
+* sudo dnf groupinstall 'Development Tools'
+* sudo dnf install make automake gcc gcc-c++
+* sudo dnf install ruby ruby-devel rubygem-bundler rbenv zlibrary-devel nginx

 # Local Development
 1. Install Jekyll and plug-ins in one fell swoop. `gem install github-pages`